'You won't care two months from now': Analyst says American will bounce back fast after CLT chaos

 Regional airlines funnel large numbers of passengers to hubs like Charlotte, where they connect to other planes to reach their final destination.

 At Charlotte Douglas, regional carriers account for about 55 percent of American Airline's daily schedule.
-PSA operates about 12 percent of American’s 6,700 daily flights from Charlotte, American Airlines said.
+PSA operates about 12 percent of American’s 6,700 daily flights, American Airlines said.

 Although they operate as separate companies with different pay scales for pilots and other employees, the regional airlines are, in the eyes of travelers, usually indistinguishable from the airlines whose names they bear.